epics-extensions/EPNix/docs/nixos-services/tutorials/archiver-appliance.md

 # Creating an Archiver Appliance instance

 In this tutorial,
-we’re going to see how to create a virtual machine that runs Archiver Appliance, under the NixOS Linux distribution.
+we’re going to create a virtual machine that runs Archiver Appliance, under the NixOS Linux distribution.

 Installing Archiver Appliance on a physical machine is definitely possible,